 Despite several attempts at seduction, temptation, and in the end, a final battle, he uses the space suit's various tools to rescue his family, trapped in a hellish doppelganger-like realm. ∞

-* Much of the footage shot in the 'club' is none other than 'Rocky's Racquet World', later renamed 'Rocky's Health Club'.
+_____________ * Much of the footage shot in the 'club' is none other than 'Rocky's Racquet World', later renamed 'Rocky's Health Club'.

 ** The first major confrontational scene is a good indication, as she immolates an occupant who 'accidentally' attempted to run her over, yet she arights immediately as if by levitation.